 Sailors, parents and supporters can all pitch in to help with this, even if it's not your own beach trailer, bring it up to the old road.
 Keep them clear of the cycleway.

-We ask that all club members be vigilant to ensure that this public area is well managed.
+We ask that all club members be vigilant to ensure that the club grounds are safe for everyone.

 - Auckland Civil Defence: 0800 222 200

 - Harbour Master: 0800 80 60 40 or 362 0397 (Ext 0)